Pacôme Dadiet: Ratiopharm Ulm (2023–2024)

 Dadiet sought to leave Paris and join German club Ratiopharm Ulm in 2022, but was involved in a contractual dispute which did not allow him to join them until January 2023.
 During the 2022–23 season, he played for Ulm's developmental team, OrangeAcademy, in the German third tier, averaging 16 points and 4.2 rebounds per game.
 He also featured in one game for the first team, playing three minutes.

 He became a regular starter for Ulm's senior side during the 2023–24 season, and was viewed as a potential NBA prospect.

 New York / Westchester Knicks (2024–present)

 On 2 May 2024, the NBA confirmed that Dadiet was one of the international players who had declared for the 2024 NBA draft.

 On 26 June 2024, Dadiet was selected with the 25th overall pick by the New York Knicks in the 2024 NBA draft.
 He was one of the four French players drafted during the first round, following Zaccharie Risacher, Alexandre Sarr and Tidjane Salaün.
 On 5 July, he signed with the Knicks.

 Dadiet made his NBA debut on October 22, 2024, in a 132–109 loss to the Boston Celtics, scoring 3 points.
 Throughout his rookie season, he has been assigned several times to the Westchester Knicks.

+On 13 June 2026, Dadiet and the Knicks won the 2026 NBA Finals, beating the San Antonio Spurs 4–1.